sivathanuk/sivathanuk.github.io/_posts/2020-04-11-created-categories-for-website.md

 categories: misc
 ---

 I enjoy organizing things - be it my workspace, my laptop or my mobile phone.
 I believe that an organized setup saves a lot of time and helps in thinking clearly.
-I wanted to organize this blog as well, based on my favorite topics: Product design, strategy, system design, ux,  analytics, decision-making, consumer psychology etc.
+I wanted to organize this blog based on my favorite topics: Product design, strategy, system design, ux, analytics, decision-making, consumer psychology etc.

 I have created a reading list, organized books into kindle collections and started reading books based on my mood and interest.
 I have planned to write reviews of books as I finish reading them.